ShreyaThapa/v2-ach-api-docs/source/includes/_transfers.md

 | 403 | OAuth token does not have Send scope. |

 ### Request and response (using Same Day ACH)
 The reference example below shows what a request looks like when sending a transfer.
-Please note this example is using [same-day](https://www.dwolla.com/same-day-ach) clearing to an Access API Customer's bank account, part of Dwolla's Access API.
+Please note this example is using [same-day](https://www.dwolla.com/same-day-ach) clearing to a Dwolla API Customer's bank account, part of Dwolla's API.

 ```raw
 POST https://api-sandbox.dwolla.com/transfers